rust-lang/rfcs/text/0000-pattern-3.md

 ```

 Comparing searcher and consumer, the `.search()` method will look for the first slice
-matching the searcher's pattern in the span,
+matching the searcher's needle in the span,
 and returns the range where the slice is found (relative to the hay's start index).
 The `.consume()` method is similar, but anchored to the start of the span.